-Advantage 1: Small Claims Court Sets up the Unreasonable Insurance Company For a Bad Faith Lawsuit Against Them
+Advantage 1: Small Claims Court Sets Grounds For a Bad Faith Lawsuit

-So if a small claims judge renders a verdict, any verdict, the defendant can start filing complaints with the California Insurance Commissioner, and raise cane by filing a bad faith lawsuit for the damaged credit score, write negative reviews on Google Places, etc. It can be very bad for the insurance company.
+So if a verdict against the defendant can cause trouble.
+The defendant may complain to the Insurance Commissioner.
+And the defendant can raise cane with a bad faith lawsuit for damaged credit.
+Plus they might write negative reviews on Google Places, etc. It can be bad for the insurance company.

 Advantage 2: Avoiding Limited, or Unlimited Civil Court Saves

 In a small claims action, you, the plaintiff, get to have a judge decide your award.
-You have no jury, there are really no discovery costs (see supra), and you can do service via mail, instead of paying a process server.
-There are no attorneys, so there are no attorney’s fees.
+You have no jury.
+And there are no discovery costs (see supra).
+Also, you can do service via mail instead of a process server.
+And no attorneys means no attorney’s fees.

-The damaged credit score is a potential issue that definitely can force these die hard insurance adjustors to pay up.
+The damaged credit score is a potential issue.
+And that definitely can force these die hard insurance adjustors to pay.
 They would rather screw the guy who just stands in line and does nothing.
 They typically are clock punchers.
 So make em work.

 the Outcome You Would Like